 Key assumptions used for deriving the insurance contract liabilities include mortality, voluntary terminations, administration expenses and discount rate.
-The Company bases the mortality assumptions on the reinsurers' mortality tables.
-Voluntary terminations are based on external benchmarks as the Company has limited experience currently.
+The Company bases the mortality and voluntary terminations assumptions on external benchmarks as the Company has limited experience currently.
 Estimates of administration expenses are determined in line with the expected costs in future.
 The derivation of the discount rate is in accordance with the MAS Notice 319 and guidance note issued by the Singapore Actuarial Society (SAS GNL02).
 It has been assumed that current tax legislation and rates continue substantially unaltered.
 In addition, an appropriate risk margin allowance for adverse deviation from the estimates is made.